rhpvorderman/gzip_static/README.rst

 Compress your static website with gzip for faster serving with NGiNX's gzip_static on.

-gzip_static compresses all static files with gzip and assures the content has been changed before compressing again.
+gzip_static compresses all static files in a directory recursively.
+It assures the content has been changed before compressing again.
 It does so by performing a checksum on the contents of the static file and its gzipped version.
-Guaranteeing that you do not publish outdated gzip files.
+This guarantees that you do not publish outdated gzip files.

 Rationale
 =========